Skip to main content

 Region: Nationwide

-Deep-fried balls of dough, similar to donuts.
-Popular street snack often enjoyed with tea.
+Deep-fried balls of dough, not unlike donuts.
+A common street snack, usually had with tea.

 Allergens: